JohnWCartmell/EntityLogic/README.md

 ## Current State

 ### Source Code Subfolders
-* scripts -- contains source scripts for build of distribution and for building examples.
+* scripts -- contains source scripts for building examples.
 I might be able to make more separation here but not necesarily so as EntityLogic will be used to build itself.

 * src -- contains source code
   * metamodel -- contains entity model represented in xml inclusive of rules for derived structure, relationships and attributes.